Russ716/otyov/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Open the `Rules.txt` file.
+2. Run `1000yoV.html`.
-2. The game will start with an initial prompt.
+3. The game will start with an initial prompt.
-3. Click the "Roll Dice" button to make choices based on the random dice rolls.
+4. Click the "Roll Dice" button to make choices based on the random dice rolls.
-4. The story will progress, and your choices will determine the outcome.
+5. The story will progress, and your choices will determine the outcome.

 ## Customization